hexawyz/Exo/ReadMe.md

 Features are being added bit by bit, and while some are not yet fully designed, there is actually a vision on what to be done:

-* Support for a "Light" feature, slightly different than "Lighting" feature, in that lights are independent entities that can be turned on and off externally.
 * Programming system that will allow creating customized complex setups to fit any user need, with predictable state transitions.
-* CPU temperature sensor (Sadly requires a Kernel driver)

 # Running Exo